pingcap/docs/tikv/deploy-tikv-using-binary.md

 ---
-title: Install TiKV Using Binary Files
+title: Install and Deploy TiKV Using Binary Files
 category: user guide
 ---

-# Install TiKV Using Binary Files
+# Install and Deploy TiKV Using Binary Files

 This guide describes how to deploy a TiKV cluster using binary files.